THIS ISSUE’S THEME IS:

 Multiple Submissions:

-Authors may submit up to three pieces per genre.
+Authors may submit up to three pieces per genre, but each piece must be submitted separately.

 Multiple pieces in one form will be considered as a series.